johnno1962/siteify/README.md

 then build the site in the directory ./html.
 Any PRs on de-glitching the CSS styling more than welcome.

+This project uses the [ChimeHQ/SwiftLSPClient](https://github.com/ChimeHQ/SwiftLSPClient) under a `BSD 3-Clause "New" or "Revised" License"` to communicate with the [Apple LSP server](https://github.com/apple/sourcekit-lsp)

 ### MIT License

 Copyright (C) 2016 John Holdsworth